wiremock/wiremock.org/_docs/standalone/java-jar.md

 `--proxy-via webproxy.mycorp.com:8080`.
 Also supports proxy authentication, e.g. `--proxy-via http://username:password@webproxy.mycorp.com:8080/`.

+`--supported-proxy-encodings`: The set of acceptable compression methods represented in the `accept-encoding` request header sent by WireMock when proxying or recording expressed as a comma-separated list e.g `gzip,deflate`.
+This is particularly useful if you want to avoid recording e.g. brotli compresssed responses that can't then be viewed in the request log or served with a different compression scheme on playback, which can be achieved via `--supported-proxy-encodings=identity`.

 `--enable-browser-proxying`: Run as a browser proxy.
 See [Running as a browser proxy](../../proxying#running-as-a-browser-proxy).